Liberal Democrats (UK): Ideology

 The Liberal Democrats support a range of constitutional reforms, including by advocating a decentralised federal structure for the United Kingdom, including devolving power to the regions of England.
 The party supported devolution to Scotland and Wales enacted by the Labour government under Tony Blair.
 The party has consistently supported electoral reform to produce more proportional results.
 On social issues, the party is liberal and progressive.
 It has consistently supported LGBT rights and drug reform.
 The party is internationalist and pro-European.
 They have consistently supported policies of European integration, including long-term advocacy of the United Kingdom adopting the euro, though they have opposed the establishing of a European army.
 Both before and after the 2016 United Kingdom European Union membership referendum, the party has advocated for the United Kingdom's continued membership of the European Union.
-The party support liberal interventionism.
-They supported the war in Afghanistan, later opposing the 2003 invasion of Iraq due to its lack of support from the United Nations.
+The party supports liberal interventionism, and supported the war in Afghanistan, later opposing the 2003 invasion of Iraq due to its lack of support from the United Nations.
 The party has also faced internal division over the issue of nuclear weapons.

 The party has a number of factions representing different strains of liberal thought.
 Although the social liberals, represented by the Social Liberal Forum (often abbreviated to the SLF), are the majority, factions that advocate for more economically liberal positions include Liberal Reform (often abbreviated to LR) and the "Orange Bookers", named after The Orange Book: Reclaiming Liberalism; The Orange Book is most often associated with former deputy prime minister Nick Clegg, who contributed to it, along with former Liberal Democrat leader Vince Cable and incumbent leader Ed Davey.
 Additionally, there is the centre-left Beveridge Group, inspired by William Beveridge.
 The Beveridge Group has been associated with both social liberals and social democrats within the party, including former Liberal Democrat leader Charles Kennedy.